k9commanderz/League-of-legend-API/README.md

 * map module has been renamed to leaguemap, Map class from leaguemap has been removed using 2 functions
 * mapinfo json has been replaced where's the  mapid is the key
+* queue ID has been reformed where the queue id is the key
+* Spectator class has been recoded should be less of a hassle and cleaner to read
+* json downloader has been updated to support for summoner spell as well as reform them so the key for summoner spell is the key to the json

-* queue ID has been reformed where the queue id is the key **the reason the refactoring is not reflecting the commit is due to codes being removed left and right rendering it not working for now**
+**the reason the refactoring is not reflecting the commit is due to codes being removed left and right rendering it not working for now**